SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ## Using Functions
 In most modern programming languages these procedures are called **functions**.
-Python has many pre-defined functions built in.
-We've already met some of them.
+Python has many pre-defined functions built in and we've already met some of them.

 To use, or **call**, a function we use the name of the function, followed by brackets containing any **arguments** that we wish to **pass** to the function.
 All functions in Python **return** a single value as their result.